 Faculty positions allow progression to higher levels per the regulations on Academic Freedom, Tenure, and Due Process.
-Faculty are selected for tenure awards and promotions to higher ranks without regard to race, religion, color, national origin, sex, age, political affiliation, genetic information, disability.
-It is the responsibility of the Provost, Deans, and Department chairs/heads to establish and apply nondiscriminatory criteria for promotion and the conferral of tenure.
+Faculty are selected for tenure awards and promotions to higher ranks without regard to race, religion, color, national origin, sex, pregnancy, gender identity or expression, sexual orientation, age (40 or older), political affiliation, National Guard or veteran status, genetic information or disability.
+It is the responsibility of the Provost, Deans, and Department Chairs/Heads to establish and apply nondiscriminatory criteria for promotion and the conferral of tenure.

 Classified positions (SHRA) are regularly audited to make sure that the salary grade or Career Banding level of the incumbent is consistent with the work performed.
-Reclassifications or career progressions recommended whenever the position study indicates a need.
+Reclassifications or career progressions are recommended whenever the position study indicates a need.